HydroOne

 Outcome

-A utility experience that feels less heavy.
+A utility experience that is easier to move through.